 Try adding your favorite fresh vegetables to the mix; fresh onions, sliced red, green, poblano peppers, or spinach would be delicious additions.

 Cook your own fresh diced chicken breast to replace the prepared rotisserie chicken.

 I typically make these enchiladas with chicken, but they are delicious with ground beef too.
 You might also try shredded beef, carnitas, or turkey.

-To make this a gluten-friendly meal, you can use gluten-free tortillas, corn, or flour.
+You can use gluten-free tortillas, corn, or flour to make this a gluten-friendly meal.
 Also, make your own sauce, but use gluten-free flour in the recipe.

 Adding More Flavor to Enchiladas

 To boost the flavor varieties or heat, try these yummy additions.

 Add more heat to this dish with your favorite seasonings.

 You can also spice these babies up as much as your little heart desires.
 Add a bit of red cayenne pepper, chipotle sauce, adobo sauce, spices, or a Mexican hot sauce.